llennairek/llennairek/README.md

 # Hi there I'm Fabrice 👋

-After having worked 20 years in IT support, I recently reoriented myself towards a career as a full-stack developer.
+After having worked 20 years in IT support, I recently reoriented myself towards a career as a developer.
 Me who loves to learn, I think I'm facing a bottomless pit !

 ## My Stack